 Sustainable development is a goal that emphasises a continuing and holistic perspective that integrates economic, environmental, and social/cultural dimensions.

-Sustainable development is defined as the process of meeting human development goals while sustaining the ability of the environment to provide the resources and services upon which society and it’s economy depends, now and in the future.
+Sustainable development is defined as the process of meeting human development goals while sustaining the environment’s ability to provide the natural resources and services upon which society depends, now and in the future.

 Sustainable development resolves the conflict between three different goals: environmental quality, social equity and economic prosperity.
 These are sometimes known as the ‘triple bottom line’ dimensions.

 The first relates to priorities.
-For sustainability to happen, the hierarchy of the three dimensions must be clearly established in the order of sustainability.
-Without enduring environmental quality there can be no social equity and without social equity there can be no economic prosperity.
+For sustainability to happen, the hierarchy of the triple bottom line goals must be clearly established in the order of sustainability.
+Without enduring environmental quality first there can be no social equity and without social equity there can be no economic prosperity for all.
 In the long term what is good for the environment must be good for society and what is good for society is good for the economy.
 If priority goes to economic factors over social or environmental factors the outcome is likely to be unsustainable.